 The second training course ‘How to realise an Industrial Security Project, is a training course for the OT Cybersecurity Officer (OCO), the person in a company who leads the project in the OT or for the CISO, the Cybersecurity Officer and will create knowledge.

 The third training course ‘Sustainability of OT Cybersecurity’ will also create knowledge and is a training course under construction.

-The fourth training course ‘General Knowledge of OT Cybersecurity’ will create knowledge, takes 40 hrs to deliver as a training course and is for Industrial Automation Engineers and IT Specialist, who want to learn more about each other’s discipline and will create OT Cybersecurity Engineers.
+The fourth training course ‘General Knowledge of OT Cybersecurity’ will create knowledge, takes 32 hrs (4 days) of classroom training to deliver and is for Industrial Automation Engineers and IT Specialist, who want to learn more about each other’s discipline and will create OT Cybersecurity Engineers.
 It is intended to merge both discipline and create common grounds for both to work on and to be able to perform in the new discipline OT Cybersecurity Engineering.
 This subject is very broad and covers both disciplines, IT and OT/Process Automation.

-The fifth training course ‘The Past, the Present and the Future of Process Automation and OT Cybersecurity’, create knowledge and takes 16 hrs to follow.
+The fifth training course ‘The Past, the Present and the Future of Process Automation and OT Cybersecurity’, create knowledge and is in progress of being developed.
 This training session is for OT Cybersecurity Engineers who would like to learn more about the future, where the technology and trends will take them in 5, 10 and 25 years.